 What is Their Consultation Process?

 Many lawyers will offer a free or low cost consultation to determine if they would be able to represent you effectively.
 Don’t feel obligated to go with the first lawyer you speak with if you didn’t feel like they were a good fit.
 While it may seem like time is ticking, spend the time to have consultations with as many law firms as you need in order to find the best fit.
-If you want more info on how to prepare for your consultation, CCCBA has a pretty thorough article that should help.

 Do They Have References or Testimonials Available?